yiisoft/yii2/docs/guide/db-active-record.md

 By calling [[yii\db\ActiveQuery::with()]], you instruct Active Record to bring back the orders for the first 100 customers in one single SQL statement.
 As a result, you reduce the number of the executed SQL statements from 101 to 2!

 You can eagerly load one or multiple relations.
 You can even eagerly load *nested relations*.
-A nest relation is a relation is declared within a related Active Record class.
+A nested relation is a relation that is declared within a related Active Record class.
 For example, `Customer` is related with `Order` through the `orders` relation, and `Order` is related with `Item` through the `items` relation.
 When querying for `Customer`, you can eagerly load `items` using the nested relation notation `orders.items`.